"Who We Are"

 "Current Board of Directors"

-Founder, Board of Director, & Executive Director.
+Founder & Executive Director.

-You don’t ever have to be alone again”, was what I was told at my first 12 step recovery meeting in 2000.
-I didn’t believe this for a second, but 20 years later, I believe this has been the key to my long term sobriety.
-As a woman in long term recovery & the mother of an alcoholic daughter and an addict son, both now in recovery, I see that our homes / communities / nation / world is still facing a wide reaching alcoholism & addiction problem.
-The women in recovery have saved my life.
-They loved me when I couldn't love myself, cheered me on, gave me truth even when they knew it would hurt me, listened to me, validated me and relieved me of the loneliness that had plagued me my whole life.
-And now I have been guiding and sponsoring recovering women for almost 20 years I've learned to be effective, caring and to detach with love.
-When I couldn't help my own children, I could help someone else's.
-I don't know a great many things, but these things I know well.
+The words 'You don't ever have to be alone again' were spoken to me at my first 12-step recovery meeting in 2000.
+At that time, I couldn't believe it, but I now understand that this belief has been crucial to my long-term sobriety.
+I am healing generational trauma for me, my kids and generations to come.
+I see that substance abuse is still a widespread issue in our homes, communities, nation, and the world.
+The women in recovery have been my lifeline.
+They showed me love when I couldn't love myself, supported me, spoke the truth even when it was difficult to hear, listened to me, validated me, and helped me overcome the loneliness that had haunted me my whole life.
+In return, for the past 24 years, I've been guiding and sponsoring recovering women.
+I've learned to be effective, caring, and able to detach with love.
+When I couldn't help my own children, I found purpose in helping someone else's.
+I may not know many things, but I know these things well.

-You don’t ever have to be alone again”, was what I was told at my first 12 step recovery meeting in 2000.
-I didn’t believe this for a second, but 20 years later, I believe this has been the key to my long term sobriety.
-As a woman in long term recovery & the mother of an alcoholic daughter and an addict son, both now in recovery, I see that our homes / communities / nation / world is still facing a wide reaching alcoholism & addiction problem.
-The women in recovery have saved my life.
-They loved me when I couldn't love myself, cheered me on, gave me truth even when they knew it would hurt me, listened to me, validated me and relieved me of the loneliness that had plagued me my whole life.
-And now I have been guiding and sponsoring recovering women for almost 20 years I've learned to be effective, caring and to detach with love.
-When I couldn't help my own children, I could help someone else's.
-I don't know a great many things, but these things I know well.
+The words 'You don't ever have to be alone again' were spoken to me at my first 12-step recovery meeting in 2000.
+At that time, I couldn't believe it, but I now understand that this belief has been crucial to my long-term sobriety.
+I am healing generational trauma for me, my kids and generations to come.
+I see that substance abuse is still a widespread issue in our homes, communities, nation, and the world.
+The women in recovery have been my lifeline.
+They showed me love when I couldn't love myself, supported me, spoke the truth even when it was difficult to hear, listened to me, validated me, and helped me overcome the loneliness that had haunted me my whole life.
+In return, for the past 24 years, I've been guiding and sponsoring recovering women.
+I've learned to be effective, caring, and able to detach with love.
+When I couldn't help my own children, I found purpose in helping someone else's.
+I may not know many things, but I know these things well.

 Current Board of Director